Interest-Only Mortgages

 A guide to interest-only mortgages

-How interest-only mortgages work, who they suit, and what you need to know before applying.
+How interest-only mortgages work, the borrowers they tend to suit, and what to sort out before you apply.

 ReadInterest-only repayment strategies

-The different repayment vehicles lenders accept and how to build a credible plan to repay the capital.
+The repayment vehicles lenders will accept, and how to build a plan for clearing the capital that holds up.

 ReadSwitching from interest-only

-What to do if your interest-only mortgage is ending, including switching to repayment, extending the term, or selling.
+Your options if an interest-only mortgage is coming to an end, from switching to repayment to extending the term or selling.

 Read